danielljeon/IEC2022/README.md

 - `case/requirements.txt` is specifically imports packages used in `case/test_case_generator.py`.
-# IEC  Senior Programming Competition

-Programming Challenge in order to determine the most optimal path in order to save as many patients as possible

 ## Problem
 The goal of this challenge is to determine the best route for a mobile hospital visiting villages in order to serve the most patients possible given a constrained travel distance.
 The challenge's second goal is to use a GUI to graphically depict the path.